Frequently Asked Questions

 Q: Do you offer your services on the weekends and bank holidays?

-A: Yes Parkside Pet Services offers where possible all our services including boarding and day care throughout the entire year.
+A: We do not work weekends however occasionally we are able to offer this service.
 Bank holidays are charged at time and a half with the Christmas and New Year bank holiday charged at double time.
 Please get in touch to find out more.

 Q: What happens if my dog doesn’t get on with another dog?